eizent/sparql_queries/guide.md

         wdt:P27 wd:Q31.
 }
 ```
 Notice in this query the prefixes wdt and wd for object and entity, as well as only specifying the first part of the triple (?item) one time for both.
+However, if you were selecting multiple things (like for example a person and a place) in the select clause, you would need to write those full triples.
+When you end a query, make sure to use a period and to close the curly braces.

 And remember, you don't have to memorize all of the reference IDs, just use control+space and type the word/phrase you're looking for!
 If you paste this into the Query Service, hovering over the entities and object IDs will also bring a pop-up which tells you what they reference.

 ![image of the query in the query service](sparql_github_imgs/belgium.png)

 While SPARQL queries at first may look like a jumble of numbers and letters, it can actually be very user friendly!